saiful9379/BanglaNER/README.md

 # 5 Inference

-For the inference, run ```inference.py``` script the model will download from huggingface and save in the "models" folder.
+For the inference, run the ```inference.py``` script the model will download from huggingface and save it in the "inference/models" folder. for manual downloading, check the Model Evaluation N.B section. run,

-if have any issues raising model downloading, please download manually from [here](https://huggingface.co/saiful9379/BanglaNER/tree/main)

-run,

 ```py